 We also want to help our companies access funding opportunities provided by other organisations.
 A list of organisations that can provide financial or development assistance is provided below.

 Training vouchers worth up to £1000 are available to help our companies meet their training and development needs.
 We are currently acceptiong applications.
 Apply online here.
-The next round of applications will open on 24 August and close on 24 September.
+Applications are currently closed, the next round of applications will open in February 2019.

 We provide grants and support for employers that recruit an Advanced (Level 3) or Higher Apprentice (Level 4 and above).
 Apprenticeships provide companies with a wide range of benefits and we are keen to support and encourage employers to consider developing apprenticeship programmes.